 We provide legal, organizational, and moral support to hundreds of nonprofit organizations located throughout Oregon, across the country, and around the world.

-David Atkin is the Founder and Director of Nonprofit Support Services.
+David Atkin is the Founder and Director of Center for Nonprofit Law.
 David has been deeply involved in the nonprofit sector for over 35 years and has worked with thousands of nonprofit organizations.

 David is a recognized expert on nonprofit law and he regularly presents seminars and workshops on nonprofit law topics to a wide variety of audiences.
 David has been a planner and coordinator for the Oregon State Bar’s Continuing Legal Education Seminars on Advising Nonprofit Corporations in 1999, 2001, 2002, 2003 and 2004.
 He also regularly gives specialized seminars for CPAs and other professionals who advise or lead nonprofit organizations, including seminars specifically for schools and churches.

 In addition to his JD in Law, David has a BA in Biological and Environmental Sciences, an MA in Environmental Management, and a certificate of specialization in Environmental and Natural Resource Law.
 He was an adjunct Professor at the University of Oregon Law School for many years, where he taught Public Land Law, Indian Law, Water Law and a variety of other courses for the Environment and Natural Resource Law Department.